Feeds:

 Fool on the Hill is Andy’s mother’s favorite Beatles song.
 I remember little details and forget big ones.

 It was not a good weekend for Boo, or so I hear.
 I didn’t get to see him.
 This weekend was our annual Spring Convention at NYPA, where we represent nearly 800 community newspapers and gather them all for a weekend full of training, fun, and elegance, this past Friday and Saturday at the Gideon Putnam in Saratoga.
-As it involves months of preparation and hard word, it is particularly difficult on some people in my office, and they pull it off, year after year, with smiling, professional aplomb.
+As it involves months of preparation and hard work, it is particularly difficult on some people in my office, and they pull it off, year after year, with smiling, professional aplomb.
 I don’t have that kind of whatever-it-takes to do it.
 I tried, years ago, and couldn’t pull it off.
 “The weak get crushed like insects,” young David’s father told him in the fabulous move Shine.

 So mostly I attended a lot of classes, all taught by awesome speakers giving great advice.
 Our keynote speaker at Friday’s lunch was Alex Jones, and I thought he was awesome.
 I even bought one of his books when I got home: “Losing the News: The Future of the News that Feeds Democracy (Institutions of American Democracy).”